statox/jiraPrinterElectron/README.md

 information to be able to make request to your Jira instance API.

 Note that the OAuth protocol is not supported yet.
 All requests are authenticated via Basic Auth HTTP headers.
-Thus it is recommended to use HTTPS in the host information.
+Support of https and OAuth are in the roadmap.

 You can then input the Jira keys of the issues you want to print.
 Once you input all the issues you want to print you can use the "Download issues" and "Print